Our Essential Services

 Moreover, there are other options for early years or preschool education, such as daycare, “nursery schools” (similar to kindergartens), childminders and au-pairs.
 However, preschool isn’t mandatory.

-To find available childcare facilities where you are, plus information on childcare and kindergarten fees, and educational approaches, please get in touch with the Family Information Service of your Local Council.
+To find available childcare facilities where you are, plus information on childcare and kindergarten fees, and educational approaches, get in touch with the Family Information Service of your Local Council.
 You can access a search function for all FIS contact information in Great Britain and Northern Ireland via the Daycare Trust.

 Free Education and Childcare Funding